bawabanna230/Youtube-mp3-downloader-light/README.md

    $ sudo apt-get install youtube-dl
    ```

-2. Clone and extract the repository
+2. clone and extract the repository

 3. Run the ytd.py file